Kormos03/Kormos03/README.md

 # Hi there! 👋

 I'm **Kormos Áron**, a passionate Software Developer and an aspiring Security Researcher currently in the learning phase.
 I have a keen interest in building robust and secure applications, and I'm constantly exploring new technologies and security practices to enhance my skills.
+I'm learning hardware like **esp32** and software technologies.

 ## About Me
 - 💻 **Software Development**: I enjoy crafting clean, efficient, and scalable code.
-My experience spans across various programming languages and frameworks, including JavaScript, Python, and React.
+My experience spans across various programming languages and frameworks, including JavaScript,.Net, Python, and React.
 - 🔒 **Security Research**: As a budding security researcher, I'm dedicated to understanding the intricacies of cybersecurity.
-I'm particularly interested in web application security, penetration testing, and vulnerability assessment.
+I'm particularly interested in web application security, penetration testing, and vulnerability assessment and network security.
 - 📚 **Continuous Learning**: I'm a lifelong learner, always eager to expand my knowledge and stay updated with the latest trends in technology and security.
+- Team player

 ## What I'm Working On
 - 🌐 **Open Source Projects**: Contributing to open source projects to give back to the community and collaborate with other developers.